gynaa/BookApp-Backend/README.md

 This is the backend to a project I am working on.
-It includes classical social app functionalities such as creating an account, logging in, sharing posts, searching for content etc. It is still a work in progress
+It includes classic social app functionalities such as creating an account, logging in, sharing posts, searching for content etc. At the moment it is still a work in progress.